Ali-Mikael/IS-course/Johnny-Tables.md

 <img width="1119" alt="Screenshot 2025-02-06 at 17 26 42" src="https://github.com/user-attachments/assets/d19977c2-8904-4f00-be5e-141ad25e6444" />

-The General --> Developer tools gave me a small introduction into HTML pages in the browser and javascript etc.
+The General --> Developer tools, gave me a small introduction to HTML pages and javascript execution etc.
 <img width="1115" alt="Screenshot 2025-02-06 at 17 29 56" src="https://github.com/user-attachments/assets/4767dc52-917e-4b52-b504-400a61531f59" />

 Next, it was time to open up the console and do a little test run, by running a javascript console log:
 <img width="1122" alt="Screenshot 2025-02-06 at 17 35 33" src="https://github.com/user-attachments/assets/12d35124-9bad-465b-bdf9-8bd0afc7c742" />

-Next was time for the first actual task.
+Now was time for the first actual task.
 The idea was to start a javascript program by making a function call in the console.
 I succesfully ran the function, got a number, pasted it in the box, and got my first task succesfully completed:
 <img width="1123" alt="Screenshot 2025-02-06 at 17 42 07" src="https://github.com/user-attachments/assets/710aab2a-e612-4b0e-b3be-a69fc8c63cd4" />